Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Working_with_multiple_state_properties.md

 # Working with multiple state properties

 Up to this point, we always just worked with an object that has a single property.
 You can use as a Redux state an object that have multiple properties.
-Keep in mind that when you update a property in that object, you must overwrite the other properties with the old state.
+Keep in mind that ==when you update a property in that object, you must overwrite the other properties with the old state==.

 ```react
 import { createStore } from 'redux';